dskemp/courtdata/content/cases/ot2014/14-6368/index.md

 - Due Process Clause
 summary: "To prevail on an excessive force claim under 42 U.S.C. § 1983, a pretrial detainee must show only that the force purposely or knowingly used against him was objectively unreasonable; the officers’ state of mind jury instruction given in Kingsley’s case was erroneous because it suggested a subjective inquiry."
 ---
+To prevail on an excessive force claim under 42 U.S.C. § 1983, a pretrial detainee must show only that the force purposely or knowingly used against him was objectively unreasonable; the officers’ state of mind jury instruction given in Kingsley’s case was erroneous because it suggested a subjective inquiry.